 Pollo A La Valentina

-While pozole -- a stew made with hominy, meat, and spices -- is a dish found in several regions of Mexico, one of our favorite is en estilo Jalisco, or in the style of Jalisco.
+We’ve done deep dives into the classic Mexican dish that is pozole before.
+So you probably already know that while pozole–a stew made with hominy, meat, oregano, and spices–is a dish found in several regions of Mexico, one of our favorite is en estilo Jalisco, or in the style of Jalisco.

 Those are our picks for the classic dishes you must eat in Guadalajara.
 Have any others to add?
 Let us know in the comments below!